Ekta-del/Netflix-Dashboard/README.md

-# Netflix-Dashboard
+# Netflix-Power BI Dashboard

 ## Overview
-A Netflix-inspired dashboard that lets users browse and search for movies and TV shows.
+A Netflix Power BI dashboard that lets users browse and search for movies and TV shows.

 ## Features
 - Search functionality for movies and TV shows.